spex-xray/spex-help/source/threads/pion/pionabs.rst

     SPEX> par 1 5 scal val 1.
     SPEX> par 1 5 scal s f

-Next, we apply exponential cut-off to the power-law component of the SED both below the Lyman limit and above the high-energy cut-off.
+Step 5: Apply exponential cut-off to the power-law component of the SED both below the Lyman limit and above the high-energy cut-off.
-Note that the ecut parameter in the ``refl`` component applies to itself only.
+.. note:: The ``ecut`` parameter in the ``refl`` component applies to itself only.

 ::